FabricFolding: Learning Efficient Fabric Folding without Expert Demonstrations: Introduction

-\begin{itemize} \item A system that efficiently implements the tasks of fabric unfolding and fabric folding with arbitrary initial configurations without expert demonstrations. \item We propose a self-supervised learning unfolding strategy with a multi-manipulation policy that can choose between dynamic fling and quasi-static (including pick \& place and pick \& drag) actions to efficiently unfold the fabric, even when partial sleeves of long-sleeved T-shirts are tucked inside the garment. \item To improve the accuracy of fabric keypoint detection, we collect real-world images of different fabric types and develop a keypoint detection dataset for fabric folding. \item Our method has been evaluated on various fabrics using real robotic arms, achieving 0.822 coverage and 0.88 folding success on long-sleeved T-shirts. \end{itemize}
+\begin{itemize} \item We enhance a quasi-static primitive action, namely pick \& drag, to facilitate fabric unfolding, particularly when dealing with intricate cloth configurations like when sections of long-sleeved T-shirts are concealed or tucked beneath other layers of fabric. \item We propose a self-supervised learning unfolding strategy with a multi-manipulation policy that can choose between dynamic fling and quasi-static (including pick \& place and pick \& drag) actions to efficiently unfold the fabric. \item To bridge the sim2real gap and enhance the accuracy of fabric keypoint detection, we conduct an extensive data collection process involving real images of various fabric types.
+Subsequently, we curate a dedicated dataset specifically designed for fabric folding keypoint detection. \item Our method has been thoroughly evaluated using real robotic arms on a diverse range of fabrics.
+Specifically, it achieves a coverage rate of 0.822 and a fold success rate of 0.88 for long-sleeved T-shirts.
+Additionally, our method demonstrates a coverage rate of 0.958 and a fold success rate of 0.92 for towels. \end{itemize}

-Our experiments demonstrate that using both quasi-static (including pick \& place and pick \& drag) and dynamic fling policies can efficiently enhance the effectiveness of fabric unfolding and streamline subsequent folding tasks.
-Moreover, the design of our fabric keypoints network eliminates the need for expert demonstrations and provides critical assistance during the fabric's unfolding stage.

-The following of this paper is organized as follows.
-Section II reviews the related work.
-We present the FabricFolding method in Section III.
-The corresponding experiments are reported and analyzed in Section IV.
-Finally, we conclude this work and discuss some future work in Section V.